nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/Math l/ monday 0900-1100`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/Math l/monday 0900-1100`

 ### Listing all students: `list`

 This command will help you view the list of all your students in Tuteez on the left panel.

 Format: `list`

 ### Editing a student: `edit`